rokudev/dev-doc/docs/Developer/discovery/implementing-deep-linking.md

 ### Using the debug console for troubleshooting deep linking parameters

 You can use the [debug console](/docs/developer-program/debugging/debugging-channels.md#accessing-the-debug-console) to check the deep linking parameters that are being sent to your app.
-To do this, add a print statement to your app application that outputs the associative array passed into your app's `Main()` function and [roInputEvent](/docs/references/brightscript/events/roinputevent.md).
+To do this, add a print statement to your app that outputs the associative array passed into your app's `Main()` function and [roInputEvent](/docs/references/brightscript/events/roinputevent.md).

 This is useful when troubleshooting deep links because it helps you identify the **contentId** of the content being launched in case it is unknown, and it provides the **mediaType** in case the expected behavior is not being executed.